polytetralhx/4dm4analysis/journal/indexerror.md

 ### Methodology : t-test and f-test

 For comparing mean values, we use [**two means t-test**](https://www.jmp.com/en_ch/statistics-knowledge-portal/t-test/two-sample-t-test.html) with [**Welch's adjusted Degree of Freedom**](https://en.wikipedia.org/wiki/Welch%E2%80%93Satterthwaite_equation) for Degree of Freedom estimation (Don't worry if you don't understand any of these, it is more complicated version of what I wrote in [this article](https://medium.com/@indexerror_/how-i-select-my-best-coffee-shop-hypothesis-testing-for-complete-beginners-deedaeda727e)).
 However, we use two-tail test with level of significance 0.05.
-Because HowToPlayLN is lazy to write stuff again smh.
+Because index is lazy to write stuff again smh.

 For comparing variances, we use [**two variances f-test**](https://www.itl.nist.gov/div898/handbook/eda/section3/eda359.htm) to test the equality of variances from original data and validated data.